Sex and Menopause: Answers About Pain, Low Sex Drive, and Helpful Treatment Tips

 - Hormone therapy and water-soluble lubricants are two ways to help relieve vaginal dryness associated with menopause.

 - Other symptoms of menopause, such as trouble sleeping and mood swings, can also interfere with enjoyment of sexual activity.

-How does menopause affect sexual function?
+How does menopause affect sexual function in women?

 Just as every women experiences menopause differently, women may or may not experience changes in sexual function after menopause.
 Since estrogen levels are lower after menopause, some women may notice that their libido, or sex drive, is decreased.
 Low estrogen levels can also lead to a decreased blood flow to the vagina, resulting in difficulty with lubrication or in dryness which that can make sexual intercourse less pleasant and painful for many women.

 Not all women report negative changes in sexual function after menopause.
 For example, some women may find sex to be more pleasurable without the fear of unwanted pregnancy or without the potential stresses of having small children.